Nurse Managed Centers

-The program has since blossomed into one of the most valuable healthcare resources for families and seniors living in the ethnically and economically diverse Rogers Park, Edgewater and Uptown communities close to Loyola’sLake Shore Campus.
-Currently over 40 undergraduate nursing students, led by faculty members, have clinical experiences three days a week providing much needed health services.
+The program has since blossomed into one of the most valuable healthcare resources for families and seniors living in the ethnically and economically diverse Rogers Park, Edgewater and Uptown communities.
+Currently, each semester, over 30 undergraduate nursing students have clinical experiences at the Center.
+Supervised by School of Nursing faculty, they provide much needed health services.

 The Center is supported by Loyola University and private foundation grants.
 All services are provided free of charge.